Technology in the firearm world has adapted at a pace that very nearly rivals digital innovations.

 So, with that established, how does one judge when it is time to upgrade a firearm?

-First, let us establish the perspective.
+First, establish the perspective.
 We are looking at selecting the criteria you want to determine for when it becomes more than just a ‘want’ to upgrade a weapon, it becomes practical.
 This is most easily established in a uniformed environment where you are maintaining a selection of similar weapons for similar purposes, military and LEO.

 It does also apply to personally owned and maintained firearms in a professional setting.
 Professional setting can include personal protection.
 You are looking at that type of firearm with the same critical eye that an armorer will be looking for a selection of issued/mandatory to maintain weapons and supporting ancillary equipment.
+It is more than just I want the cool new thing because I like it.

 The Best Time to Upgrade – End of Part Life Cycle